 Whatever your engagement ring budget, stick to it, and don’t use credit cards to “stretch” what you can afford.
 The engagement ring is only the first of many expenses coming your way when you get married.
 This is no time to go into more debt.

 When it comes to diamonds, size matters, but not as much as you might think.

 A smaller diamond that is a higher-grade color, clarity, and cut will be more brilliant than a larger but duller stone.
 These “4 C’s of diamonds”—color, cut, clarity, and carat (size)—determine how much you’ll pay.
 Knowing your budget, it’s time to determine what’s most important to you.

 I opted for a smaller diamond that was as high a grade as possible in cut and color.
-One last time, Blue Nile has a helpful search tool that lets you browse diamonds in your price range by size and other characteristics; it’s the best way to pick the perfect diamond.
+One last time, James Allen has a helpful search tool that lets you browse diamonds in your price range by size and other characteristics; it’s the best way to pick the perfect diamond.

 Don’t get me wrong, when you buy an engagement ring, it’s a big decision and a big purchase.
 It’s easy to become paralyzed.
 But when you’ve set a budget you’re comfortable with and have a ring picked out that you like, pull the trigger.